tstockwell/TermSatNet/doc/proofs.md

 In TermSAT a reduction is specified as two formulas, a starting formula and reduced formula, and an enumeration of positions, for each term in the reduced formula

+## The 'Reductive Logic System'
+The 'Reductive Logic System' (or system R) is the name for the logic system for which NandSAT was built.
+The difference between system R and other logic systems is most logic systems have a limited # of deductive rules.

 ## Nand Reduction
 Nand reduction is just a set of abstract reductions, executed in the following order....